jsh58/NGmerge/README.md

                    - in 'adapter-removal' mode (-a) or 'validate' mode (-r), the output files will be <file>_1.fastq and <file>_2.fastq
 ```
 In adapter-removal mode, all reads are printed to the output files.
-The only modifications are the clipping of the 3' overhangs of reads whose alignments have such overhangs.
+The only modifications are the clipping of the 3' overhangs of reads whose alignments have such overhangs, and the discarding of any reads whose lengths do not meet the minimum length parameter (`-x <int>`).
+Note that even if multiple input files are specified, only one pair of output files will be produced, a concatenation of all the input reads.
 <br><br>

 ```